2015–16 Hoofdklasse: Sunday

 The teams ranked 11th and 12th of each of the 3 Sunday leagues (6 teams) and the 3 period winners of each of the 6 Sunday Eerste Klasse leagues (18 teams), making a total of 24 teams participate in the play-offs.

 In previous years these 24 teams played in a 2-round 2 leg knockout system.
-The 6 winners of the second/final round would play next season in the Hoofdklasse and the remaining teams in the Eerste Klasse.
+The 6 winners of the second/final round played next season in the Hoofdklasse and the remaining teams in the Eerste Klasse.

-With the introduction of the new league system, from Topklasse and Hoofdklasse to Tweede Divisie, Derde Divisie and Hoofdklasse, the number of Hoofdklasse Sunday leagues was reduced from 3 to 2.
+With the introduction of the new league system, from Topklasse and Hoofdklasse to Tweede Divisie, Derde Divisie and Hoofdklasse, the number of Hoofdklasse Sunday leagues were reduced from 3 to 2.

-As a result, the 24 teams are not competing any more for 6 spots in the Hoofdklasse, but only for 2 spots.
-However, since the Topklasse club WKE went bankrupt and therefore their team didn't relegate to the Hoofdklasse, an extra spot became available.
-So the teams could compete for 3 spots.
+As a result, the 24 teams were not competing any more for 6 berths in the Hoofdklasse, but only for 2 berths.
+However, since the Topklasse club WKE went bankrupt and therefore their team did not relegate to the Hoofdklasse, an extra berth became available.
+So the teams could compete for 3 berths.

-To go from 24 to 3 teams the teams play a 3-round 2 leg knockout system.
+To go from 24 to 3 teams the teams played a 3-round 2 leg knockout system.
 The teams are paired in a way that two teams, which played this season in the Hoofdklasse, can't meet until the final third round.